 Frozen dinners have come a long way since the ‘50s.
 Today, with the increased use of microwave ovens and less time spent stove cooking, frozen dinners have become a large part our dinner meal time.
 According to a Harris Interactive online survey, each American chills out with six frozen meals per month.
 Research by the American Frozen Food Institute (AFFI) reports that over $4.5 billion is spent on frozen meals per year, mostly because consumers want convenience and prefer to eat dinner at home after a busy week.
 Summer excursions and back-to-school shopping trips cut further into dinner prep time, resulting in even less time spent on meal planning and cooking and increased spending on frozen entrees and pizza.

-1. Each man, woman and child in America eats an average of 46 slices (23 pounds) of pizza a year.
+1. The average American eats an average of 46 slices (23 pounds) of pizza a year.

 2. Americans eat approximately 100 acres of pizza each day, or 350 slices per second.